gradientspace/frame3Sharp/README.md

 Questions?
 Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)

-**NOTE: Please read Usage and Setup instructions below to configure your project**
+**NOTE: Please read Usage and Setup instructions below to configure your project.**

 # What is this??